 Northern Ireland Scene 1 Transcript Stephen: Come on, Ash.
 You said you wanted to see the scenery and you keep looking at the guidebook.
 Easter Rising: Centenary parade takes place in Dublin Hundreds of thousands of people have lined the streets of Dublin where a parade has marked the 100th anniversary of the 1916 Easter Rising.
 The military parade was the largest ever staged in the Republic of Ireland, and featured a fly-past over the city centre by the Irish Air Corps.
 Image copyright Getty Images Authentic video in the classroom: Ireland I What you see here is an approximately 3-minute clip from a 50-minute travel video on Ireland.
 It is authentic, in the sense that it’s intended for English-speaking people interested in travelling and other countries, not for language learners per se.
 “Ireland” is one of many videos in the Globetrekker series produced by UK-based Pilot Productions.

 How a failed rebellion changed the world: The Easter Rising’s strange centennial Everything about the Easter Rising of 1916 is controversial, including when to celebrate its centennial.
 By longstanding tradition, the anniversary of the doomed rebellion that ultimately led to the creation of an independent Irish state is celebrated on Easter Monday, the day picked by the insurgents for the most overtly Catholic revolt in the long history of Irish-British discord.
 So the centennial observation of the Rising happened in Dublin last week, complete with speeches, parades, wreath-laying ceremonies and the kinds of Irish sectarian disputes that are nearly impossible to explain to outsiders.
 (A small group of protesters described as “dissident republicans” — essentially a fragment of a fragment of the old IRA — were angry that the observance encompassed not just the Irish martyrs of the Rising but also the British soldiers who died in suppressing it.)

+Authentic video in the classroom: Ireland II My second example of utilising authentic video in the EFL classroom is based on the same 50-minute travel video as my first.
+Of course, one can apply this to any video, but this time I will stick with Ireland.
+How I do it now will, however, differ from my last post because now I’ll concentrate on the language and vocabulary awareness in detail (but I wouldn’t use both methods on the same video in the same class, though).
+This approach is, however, associated with a lot of painstaking preparatory work for the teacher, because transcription of the video material needs to be done, at least for some of the clips.
 Peace wall demolished in Belfast after dividing communities for 30 years - Irish Post A NORTHERN Irish ‘peace wall’ has been demolished after 30 years of dividing communities in Belfast.
 The wall, on the Crumlin Road in the Ardoyne area of north Belfast, stood for three decades before contractors tore it down yesterday.
 It was erected in the mid-1980s, designed to give “protection to residents in the interface of the area” during the Troubles.
 But the Northern Ireland Housing Executive (NIHE) made the move yesterday to demolish the 8ft high structure, which will be replaced by railings and decorative panels.
 The decision to take down the wall was led by the local community, who were seen taking bricks from the wall home with them.